joedvorak/BAE305Example/docs/README.md

 Not Provided.
 ## Programming Code
 See this repository for the Arduino Code.

-This code reads the temperature sensor on the OneWire interface and converts it to Fahrenheit and Celsius
+The code section below reads the temperature sensor on the OneWire interface and converts it to Fahrenheit and Celsius:
 ```C
 for ( i = 0; i < 9; i++) {           // we need 9 bytes
     data[i] = ds.read();